 The pH of red soil pedons ranged from slightly acidic to neutral and alkaline.
 Iron hydroxide species might have contributed for higher H+ concentration leading to lower pH values.
 Similar observations were made by Dasog and Patil (2011) and Satyanarayana and Biswas (1970).
 In soils of all the pedons, EC ranged from 0.03 to 0.98 dS m-1 indicating nonsaline nature of soils.
-These soils did not show any specific relationship with depth.
-This may be due to free drainage conditions, which removed the released bases by percolation or by drainage water.
+The soil is non saline having EC less than 1 dSm-1 which might be due to removal of bases by percolation or by drainage water.
 These results were in confirmation with the findings of Kumar (2011) and Shivasankaran et al. (1993).
 Organic carbon content in surface horizons ranged from 0.34 to 0.72 per cent and in sub-surface horizon it varied from 0.11 to 0.6 per cent.
 The lower contents of organic carbon apparently resulted because of high temperature, which induced rapid rate of organic matter oxidation, while the declining trend towards accumulation of crop residues every year, without substantial downward movement.
 These observations are line with the-findings of Balpande et al. (2007).
 Similar results were reported by Basavaraju et al. (2005) in soils of Chandragiri mandal of Chittoor district in Andhra Pradesh.
 The exchangeable bases in all the pedons were in order of Ca+2> Mg+2> Na+> K+ on the exchange complex.
 From the distribution of Ca+2 and Mg+2, it is evident that Ca+2 shows the strongest relationship with all the species, comparing these ions (Ca+2, Mg+2, K+ and Na+) it was clear that Mg+2 was present in low amount than Ca+2.
+These results were in conformity with findings of Sharma (1996).
+The low value of exchangeable monovalents as compared to divalents was due to preferential adsorption of divalents than monoylent.
+These findings were in accordance with the reports of Das and Roy (1979).
+Cation exchange capacity of the pedons varied both location-wise and depth-wise.
+The values of cation exchange capacity of soils increased with profile depths and followed the trend of clay content.
+Similar findings have been reported by Mruthunjaya and Kenchanagowda (1993) and Shadaksharappa et al. (1995) in Vanivilas command and Malaprabha command area, respectively.
+There was a high degree of correlation between clay and CEC in red soils.
+The ESP ranged from 0.06 to 13.2 percent indicated initiation of the process of sodification in a downward direction.
+A measure of relative amounts of exchangeable sodium in comparison with the total cations in the soil are dependent on factors such as type of minerals, concentration of electrolytes and status of soluble cations (Sehgal, 1996).
+The findings were in accordance with the works of Srinath (1979) and Pulakeshi (2010).